 - Frame your best case when making a counteroffer during settlement negotiations.

-Although it’s possible to write and file an effective personal injury demand letter by yourself, we recommend getting an experienced attorney to file one on your behalf.
+Although it’s possible to write and file an effective personal injury demand letter yourself, we recommend getting an experienced attorney to file one on your behalf.
 That’s because insurance adjusters don’t have your best interests in mind.
 As such, they can easily convince you to accept a lowball settlement amount.

 An experienced personal injury attorney can negotiate with insurance adjustors and secure a fair settlement amount.